TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 There just aren't enough genuinely good software engineers in the world unfortunately.

-If you're at the top of the software engineering tree, working at enterprise scale with medium sized / lots of data (anything above four or five million data points a day, say) you need to *really* understand the languages you're working with.
+If you're at the top of the software engineering tree, working at enterprise scale with medium sized / lots of data (anything above four or five million data points a day, say) you *really* need to understand the languages you're working with.
 So, for example, if you're a C# engineer, and you want to get to the top of the ladder, you need to learn how to recite [C# In Depth](https://www.manning.com/books/c-sharp-in-depth-fourth-edition) by Jon Skeet, forwards and backwards.
 Not enough people can do this, but a lot of people do get paid *as if they can*.

 See also [Learning Python](https://www.manning.com/books/c-sharp-in-depth-fourth-edition) by Mark Lutz.
 Yes it's over 1000 pages long, but if you're a Data Scientist, it's your damn job to know this stuff, so get it read.
-Python in particular suffers from people muddling-through, because that's how it was designed, intentionally.
-But your lack of basic understanding can get *very expensive*.
+Python in particular suffers from people muddling-through, because that's "Pythonic" - it's supposed to be easy to pick up.
+But if you're only at the "well it *looks like it's working* level, your lack of fundamental understanding can get *very expensive*.

 Jeff Bezos loves engineers who build apps that look like they're working, but which contain fundamental, basic inefficiencies.
 That's because he charges real folding money for all the unnecessary compute resulting from people not having what my old boss calls "mechanical sympathy" with what the systems they're abusing *actually do*.
-So if you're pushing lamda code to AWS without even knowing how to soak test it with a profiler running, so you don't know how much data it's moving around and chewing through unnecessarily, and Amazon have to dim the lights to run it, then it's partly your fault that we all had to sit through Katy Perry going to space (nearly).
+So if you're pushing lamda code to AWS without even knowing how to load test it, hence you don't know how much data it's moving around and chewing through unnecessarily, and then Amazon have to dim the lights to run it, then it's partly *your fault* that we all had to sit through Katy Perry going to space (nearly).

 Imagine if Jeff's minions (or Satya Nadella's) could tweak the "vibe-coding" algorithms so that even more expensive-to-run code was produced...
 Oh my!
 It would be a license to print money, wouldn't it?
 But I've promised myself not to go near AI in this article because that will be an even bigger rant than this one.